Ju-lia/planning-poker-client/libs/poker-card/README.md

-# square
+# poker-card

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test square` to execute the unit tests.
+Run `nx test poker-card` to execute the unit tests.